Last Updated on December 1, 2022

 PEPPERMINT ESSENTIAL OIL USES FOR PEST CONTROL

 While most humans find the strong scent of peppermint appealing, many annoying pests do not.
-Peppermint essential oil is often recommended to repel insects and rodents, so keeping a big bottle of peppermint oil handy is an easy natural solution to repel spiders, ants, mice, and squirrels.
+Peppermint essential oil benefits include repelling insects and rodents, so keeping a big bottle of peppermint oil handy is an easy natural solution to repel spiders, ants, mice, and squirrels.

 Use Peppermint Oil to Repel Ants